Medical questions & health advice by licensed doctors

 I've been having a lot of digestive trouble, and recently this horrible thing has happening where it feels like my guts are all lurching and twisting at once.
 I came across the term 'GI spasms', which I thought might be what I have, but I can't find a good description.
 What are they?

 Similarly, infections of the gastrointestinal tract, or food poisoning, can produce vomiting, nausea, diarrhea and the same gastrointestinal spasm feeling.
 Another very common condition, called irritable bowel syndrome, is characterized by gastrointestinal spasms and both diarrhea or constipation, and it is made worse usually in times of stress.
 Inflammation of the stomach or stomach ulcers can also produce spasms, particular with meals.
 As always the diagnosis and the management of your particular condition will require a physical examination by your personal physician.
 Setting up an office visit with your primary care doctor is highly recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.